NAVL blog by Ryan Cox and guest blog contributor Andy Kroll

 Brian and Dominique Brooks, E.E.
 Ward Moving & Storage

 2015 was also the year that a northAmerican driver won the top driving award given by AMSA, the Driver of the Year award.
 Terry Hocking, a driver for northAmerican agent partner Beltmann Relocation, received the award based on his 21 years on the road, during which he drove a minimum of 25,000 miles each year and did so without incurring an accident.
-In addition, Terry won the Road Pro Million Mile award in 2009, which recognizes drivers who have logged one million consecutive, accident free miles.
-Terry has also received multiple Van Guard awards, which recognizes northAmerican drivers who successfully achieve outstanding performance in customer satisfaction, claims ratio, safety and hauling.
+In addition, Terry won the Road Pro Million Mile award in 2009, which recognizes drivers who have logged one million consecutive, accident-free miles.
+Terry has also received multiple Van Guard awards, which recognize northAmerican drivers who successfully achieve outstanding performance in customer satisfaction, claims ratio, safety, and hauling.

 Driver Terry Hocking

 The 2014 Moving & Storage Agent of the Year winner was yet another North American Van Line agent partner, Ward North American.
 Based in San Antonio and operating in five locations in Texas and one in Arizona, Ward is known for its commitment to quality through continuous learning and improvement.
 With more than 600 employees and led by president and CEO Kevin Ankenbauer, Ward North American created and launched Ward University in 1994, which provides over 40 hours of specialized training and testing to drivers, crews, agents, and office staff.
 Ward University and the training and commitment to excellence it demonstrates means that Ward North American proudly relies on its own employees for packing or other local services, rather than working with contractors or local crews.
 When it comes to a laser focus on customer service, a focus on quality, and flawless execution every step of the way, Ward North American sets the bar incredibly high.
 Click here to learn more about Ward North American.